ClaytonFarr/a-team/01_single-llm/README.md

 Consolidated much of the earlier explicit 'has' and 'does' from Pass 1 into a shorter narrative while retaining explicit user commands and output/print formats meant to help work quality, role feedback and context management.

+…which cut things down to ≈ 1,100 tokens. 😕

 ---

 ## Pass 1  :  Let's make a LLM 'program'…